pipes

 Once you become familiar with the pipe operator, we believe you’ll find the the above example using the pipe the easiest of the three to read and interpret.

-1.3 Setup
+1.4 Setup

-1.3.1 Data package
+1.4.1 Data package

-1.3.2 Software
+1.4.2 Software

 The examples throughout this website use the programming language R (R Core Team 2023) to work with eBird data.
 If you don’t have R installed, download it now, if you already have R, there’s a good chance you have an outdated version, so update it to the latest version now.
 R is updated regularly, and it is important that you have the most recent version of R to avoid headaches when installing packages.
 We suggest checking every couple months to see if a new version has been released.

 We strongly encourage R users to use RStudio.
-RStudio is not required to follow along with this book; however, it will make your R experience significantly better.
+RStudio is not required to follow along with this guide; however, it will make your R experience significantly better.
 If you don’t have RStudio, download it now, if you already have it, update it because new versions with useful additional features are regularly released.

 Due to the large size of the eBird dataset, working with it requires the Unix command-line utility AWK.
 You won’t need to use AWK directly, since the R package auk